Dragsters and Drag Bikes

 - 22Jr again in close-up.

 - Alan Allard's rail.
+Alan nis in the shiny fire suit.

 - The many-names / many-owners Chevy rail, known at one point as Dos Palmos; it still exists today.
 See more of it further down this page.